 Illustration courtesy of the Wisconsin Department of Natural Resources

-In addition to hosting parasites such as mites, ticks, and fleas, coyotes may carry diseases such as rabies and distemper.
+Coyotes may be host to parasites such as mites, ticks, and fleas.
+Additionally, coyotes may carry diseases such as canine parvo virus, canine distemper, and Lyme.
+The coyote-strain of rabies is restricted to southern Texas but coyotes can be infected with rabies from other species.
 If you are a pet owner, keep your pet's vaccinations up to date to avoid complication from contact with an infected wild animal or its secretions.

-- Do respect coyotes as wild animals – they will lose their instinct to be wary of people if they begin to associate food with a human presence.
+- Do respect coyotes as wild animals – they will lose their instinct to be fearful of humans if they begin to associate food with a human presence.

 - Feed your pet indoors – or if you do feed your pet outdoors, promptly remove the food dish after the feeding.

 - Remove your bird feeders and outdoor pet food containers – coyotes will prey upon the small mammals that are attracted to them.

 - Put trash in barrels with tightly fitting lids.

 - Accompany your pet outside and speak loudly to warn/scare off coyotes.

 - Be extra watchful between dusk and dawn.

 - Provide secure shelters for outside pets such as poultry and rabbits.